VapeJordan/rss/README.md

 # rss - Real Simple Seismic

-Forget about SEGY - watch you seismic like frames in a movie.
+Forget about SEGY - watch your seismic like frames in a movie.

 rss is a real simple way to ingest and access stacked 3d seismic data.
 Once ingested, the seismic data is access slices, inlines, crosslines, time slices (todo) or in